Amazon RDS PostgreSQL Setup Guide

 ALTER DEFAULT PRIVILEGES IN SCHEMA "public" GRANT SELECT ON TABLES TO <username>;

-If you want to grant access to multiple schemas, you must run these three commands for each schema.
+If you want to grant access to multiple schemas, run these three commands for each schema.

 Restrict access to tables (optional)

-If you want to limit Fivetran's access to your tables, grant the Fivetran user access to only the tables that you would like to sync.
-You must individually grant access for each table that you want to sync.
-You cannot grant access to all tables and then revoke access for a subset of tables.
+If you prefer to limit Fivetran's access to your tables, grant permissions only on the tables that you want to sync.
+You must grant access table by table; you cannot grant access to a schema and then selectively revoke permissions for a subset of tables.

 Ensure that the Fivetran user has access to the schema that contains your table(s).